rhe33/cs400-X-Team-009/proposal.md

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.
+We would use a doubly linked list to determine the predecessors and successors of a class.

+For example, CS300 has a predecessor of CS200 and a successor of CS400.

+We will have a Node class to store the information of each class, like the description, number of credits, and breadth.

 Name each interface or class and briefly describe its function or purpose.

+Interface: ClassADT
+- carry method names to be implemented in Class

+Class: Class
+- drives the functionality of the program

+Nested class: Node
+- contains each course as a node with information about it

 ## Edit and Submit this file and any figures referenced by this document.